CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/authorizations.md

     > If options are grayed out, the user has **superuser privileges**.

-To assign superuser status:
+To assign superuser status, navigate to:

-- Navigate to:
     :::info Path
     Administration → Setup → General → Users
     :::